 The multi-billion dollar phenomenon of energy drinks has captured the attention of scientists and nutritionists across the country.
 One of the main reasons is taurine, a common ingredient found in the caffeine and sugar-laden concoctions.

 Taurine is a free form amino acid contained in foods and manufactured in the body from the amino acid cysteine.
 It was first discovered in the bile of bulls, and now produced synthetically by the truckload.
 Since taurine is created naturally in the human body, a good diet supplies all you need.

-Studies have implicated synthetic taurine in illnesses ranging from high blood pressure to strokes and seizures to heart disease.
+Studies have implicated energy drinks in illnesses ranging from high blood pressure to strokes and seizures to heart disease.
 For these reasons it’s been banned in some Scandinavian countries after being linked to the deaths of three consumers.

 Is Taurine an Upper or Downer?
 Surprising New Research on the Brain